 Remove management: Used in the corporate environment to let administrators access your Mac to do things like perform upgrades, or make fixes.
 Should be turned off in all other circumstances.

-Mac security tips: Remote events, internet sharing and Bluetooth sharing
+Remote Apple Events, internet sharing and Bluetooth Sharing

 Remote Apple Events: One of Apple's many Good Ideas From Long Ago, this lets one Mac control another to print, or do just about anything, in fact, thanks to tie-ins with AppleScript, at one point a cool joke among Mac fans was to use Remote Apple Events to make another Mac speak, via speech synthesis.